wiebket/delretrieve/README.md

-# South African Domestic Load Research Data Retrieval
+# South African Domestic Electrical Load Data Retrieval

 ## About this package

-This package contains tools to retrieve primary data from the South African Domestic Load Research database.
-It requires access to a MSSQL server installation of the DLR database.
+This package contains tools to retrieve primary data from the South African Domestic Electrical Load (DEL) database.
+It requires access to a MSSQL server installation of the General_LR4 database.

 **Note on data access:**
 There are easier options than setting up your own server instance of the database.